U.S. Route 30 in Iowa: Western Iowa

 US 30 enters the western end of Iowa by crossing the Missouri River on the Blair Bridge, located east of the Nebraska town of the same name.
 Adjacent to the highway bridge is the Union Pacific Railroad's river crossing for the Overland Route.
 The highway runs roughly parallel to the rail line for its entire run across Iowa.
 For 9 mi, traffic moves through the flat Missouri River bottoms, passing DeSoto National Wildlife Refuge on the way to Missouri Valley.
 At Missouri Valley, it intersects Interstate 29 (I-29) at a partial cloverleaf interchange.
 It enters the Boyer River valley through the Loess Hills, a region of wind-deposited silt extending from north of Sioux City to extreme northwestern Missouri.
 The rolling Loess Hills rise 50–100 ft above the roadway while the land in the valley stays relatively flat.
 US 30 enters Logan and intersects the eastern end of Iowa Highway 127 (Iowa 127).
 The highway runs parallel to the Boyer River as well as the Overland Route in a general northeast direction from Logan.
 4 mi east of Logan is the western end of Iowa 44, which extends 105 mi east to Des Moines.

 The highway enters Crawford County north of Dunlap in Harrison County.
 For 17 mi, US 30 passes through farmland and the small communities of Dow City and Arion.
 For 1/2 mi through Denison, it overlaps US 59 and Iowa 141, which run concurrently through the town.
 The Iowa DOT refers to routes which overlap other routes as duplicate routes.
 It follows the East Boyer River through Denison as the Boyer River forks west of the northern intersection with US 59 / Iowa 141.
 US 30 travels north-northeasterly towards Vail.
 Between Vail and Westside, the highway ceases following the East Boyer River and heads due east towards Arcadia and Carroll in Carroll County.

 At Carroll it intersects US 71 on the western side of the city.
 Continuing east, the highway goes through the town of Glidden and passes to the north of Ralston, west of the Greene County line.
 North of Scranton it meets the northern end of Iowa 25.
 Between Scranton and Jefferson, US 30 crosses the Raccoon River.
-US 30 crosses Iowa 4 and Iowa 144 on the northern edge of Jefferson and Grand Junction, the latter of the cities named for its location at the junction of the historic Chicago & Northwestern and Chicago, Rock Island and Pacific Railroads, now both owned by Union Pacific, respectively.
+US 30 crosses Iowa 4 and Iowa 144 on the northern edge of Jefferson and Grand Junction, the latter of the cities named for its location at the junction of the historic Chicago & Northwestern and Chicago, Rock Island and Pacific Railroads, both owned by Union Pacific.
 East of Grand Junction, the highway passes over the Overland Route where it stays south of the railroad until Le Grand.